-To facilitate inline compression of files, servedat includes a built-in "zli" package handler.
+To facilitate inline compression of files, servedat includes a built-in "zli" object handler.
 Compatible ExpeDat clients can request ZLIB compression of file data while it is in transit.
 SyncDat clients do not currently support compression.

 The data is automatically compressed and decompressed as part of the transfer, so that no extra steps or third-party software are required.